ChrisP223/MPU-Gyroscope/README.md

 ### Complementary Filter
 The filter combines two imperfect sensors to get one good estimate.
-The gyroscope is smooth but slowly goes off over time.
+The gyroscope is smooth but slowly goes wayyy off over time.
 The accelerometer is stable long term but shaky.
-By mixing them (95% gyroscope, 5% accelerometer each update), the result is both smooth and accurate(i hope).
+By mixing them (95% gyroscope, 5% accelerometer), the result is both smooth and accurate(i hope).

 ### Noise
 The raw accelerometer angle jumps around A LOT, especially when the sensor is moving quickly.